MiragonMx/aurealm_web/content/en/system/character_creation/index.md

 * **Charisma:** 4

-Verlon does not want to learn magic, so he does not spend any APs on this skill, but he can make up for it later, each time he levels up.
+Verlon does not want to learn <a class="glossary-link" href={{<ref "glossary/things/magic">}} >magic</a>, so he does not spend any APs on this skill, but he can make up for it later, each time he levels up.
 This gives him the following stats:

 {{<table>}}
 | Wert <img width=300/> | Formel <img width=300/> | Verlons Wert <img width=300/> |